Alkylis69/RAG-System/README.md

 ```python
 def rag_query(chunk_list, query):
 ```
-This function sets up the LLM, creates a multi-query retriever, and processes the user's query to generate an appropriate response based on the document context.
+This function sets up the LLM Llama3, creates a multi-query retriever, and processes the user's query to generate an appropriate response based on the document context.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests for any improvements or bug fixes.